PhantomMorphus/AD-Activity-3/readme.md

 This activity tests the connectivity of 2 Databases (PostgreSQL & MongoDB) and acts as a initialization to creating the website that will be implemented with Database.
 ### Key Components

-docker exec adtask3-service composer postgresql:reset
-docker exec adtask3-service composer postgresql:seed
-docker exec adtask3-service composer postgresql:migrate

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

 - Docker
 - Postgre & MongoDB
 - Handlers

+### ! ! !
+REMINDER ! ! !
+If typing these in the terminal and still doesn't work:

+composer postgresql:reset
+composer postgresql:seed
+composer postgresql:migrate

+Type these instead since for some reason It does not detect the PDO PostgreSQL Driver:

+docker exec adtask3-service composer postgresql:reset
+docker exec adtask3-service composer postgresql:seed
+docker exec adtask3-service composer postgresql:migrate

+for the Users that are accessible:

+John Smith -
+   Username: john.smith
+   Password: p@ssW0rd1234

+Jane Doe -
+   Username: jane.doe
+   Password: securePass123

 ### Technology

 <!-- TODO: List of Technology Used -->